Platzi-Master-C9/knowledge-base/RFCs/0000-user-accounts-structure.md

 # Unresolved questions

-which fremworks will be used for the project and which database will be used
+What fremworks will be used for the project, what database will be used and how will testing be performed?

 <!-- Optional, but suggested for first drafts.
 What parts of the design are still
 TBD? -->